Presburger arithmetic, rational generating functions, and quasi-polynomials: Computational aspects

-We discuss three types of problems for a Presburger formula $F(\bb; \uu)$: \begin{itemize}[leftmargin=*,itemsep=0pt] \item The \emph{decision} problem: Is $\exists \uu\ F(\bb;\uu)$ true or false? \item The \emph{counting} problem: How many solutions $\uu$ to $F(\bb; \uu)$ are there? \item The \emph{generating function} problem: Compute $\sum_{\uu:\ F(\bb; \uu)}\x^{\uu}$ as a rational generating function. \end{itemize} Clearly, the counting problem is harder than the decision problem.
-Now notice that if $\sum_{\uu:\ F(\bb; \uu)}\x^{\uu}$ can be computed in polynomial time, then the counting problem $\#\uu\ F(\bb; \uu)$ can be solved in polynomial time: use Theorem \ref{thm:subst} to plug in $\x=(1,1,\ldots, 1)$.
-Consequently, the generating function problem is the hardest of the three and the decision problem $\exists \uu\ F(\bb; \uu)$ is the easiest.
+Clearly, the counting problem is harder than the decision problem.
+Now notice that if $\sum_{\mathbf u:\ F(\mathbf u)}\mathbf x^{\mathbf u}$ can be computed in polynomial time, then the counting problem $\#\mathbf u\ F(\mathbf u)$ can be solved in polynomial time: use Theorem \ref{thm:subst} to plug in $\mathbf x=(1,1,\ldots, 1)$.
+Consequently, the generating function problem is the hardest of the three and the decision problem $\exists \mathbf u\ F(\mathbf u)$ is the easiest.
 Historically, polynomial time results have been discovered first for the decision problems, and these solutions have not needed generating functions.
 However, polynomial time results for counting problems have generally required the full power of generating functions.
 We now discuss several of these results.

-For a fixed number of variables, deciding $\exists \uu\ G(\uu)$, where $G$ is quantifier-free, can be accomplished in polynomial time.
-This is effectively Lenstra's algorithm for integer programming \cite{Lenstra83}, which decides whether there exists a $\uu$ satisfying the conjunction of several linear inequalities.
-The only additional step we need is to prove that a boolean combination of linear inequalities can be put in disjunctive normal form in polynomial time.
-This is slightly surprising, because it is not doable for general boolean functions: for example, the disjunctive normal form for $\bigwedge_{i=1}^n(A_{i1}\vee A_{i2})$ requires $2^n$ disjunctions.
+First we examine, for a fixed number of variables and \emph{quantifier-free} $F(\mathbf u)$, deciding $\exists \mathbf u\ F(\mathbf u)$.
+This is effectively Lenstra's algorithm for integer programming \cite{Lenstra83}, which decides whether there exists a $\mathbf u$ satisfying the conjunction of several linear inequalities.
+The only additional step we need is to note that a Boolean combination of linear inequalities can be put in disjunctive normal form in polynomial time.
+This is slightly surprising, because it is not doable for general Boolean functions: for example, the disjunctive normal form for $\bigwedge_{i=1}^n(A_{i1}\vee A_{i2})$ requires $2^n$ disjunctions.

 \begin{prop} Fix $d$.
-There is a polynomial time algorithm which, given a quantifier-free formula $G(u_1,u_2,\ldots,u_d)$ consisting of linear inequalities and boolean operations, converts $G$ into disjunctive normal form. \end{prop} \begin{proof} The inequalities appearing in $G$ cut $\R^d$ into many polyhedral pieces.
-It might appear at first glance that the number of such pieces could be $2^N$, where $N$ is the total number of inequalities in $G$.
+There is a polynomial time algorithm which, given a quantifier-free formula $F(u_1,u_2,\ldots,u_d)$ consisting of linear inequalities and Boolean operations, converts $F$ into disjunctive normal form. \end{prop}

+\begin{proof} The inequalities appearing in $F$ cut $\R^d$ into many polyhedral pieces.
+It might appear at first glance that the number of such pieces could be $2^N$, where $N$ is the total number of inequalities in $F$.
 Nevertheless, the number of pieces is bounded by